llefaucheur/GRAPH_INTERPRETER/README.md

     memory protection.

 9.  **Format conversions**.
 The developer declares, in the manifests, the input and data formats of the node.
-CMSIS-Stream makes the translation between nodes: sampling-rates conversions, changes of raw data, removal of time-stamps, channels de-interleaving.
+Graph-Interpreter makes the translation between nodes: sampling-rates conversions, changes of raw data, removal of time-stamps, channels de-interleaving.

-10. CMSIS-Stream manages the various **methods of controlling I/O** with 3 functions: parameters setting and buffer allocation, data move, stop.
+10. Graph-Interpreter manages the various **methods of controlling I/O** with 3 functions: parameters setting and buffer allocation, data move, stop.
 The platform manifest mixed-signal components settings, flow-control).
 This abstraction layer facilitates the control of streams with DMA or polling schemes.